Legal

 We record the time, email address, and IP address of login attempts (both successful and failed) for security purposes.
 This helps us detect unauthorised access attempts and protect accounts.
 This data is visible only to site administrators.

-Your data is stored on a secure PostgreSQL database hosted by Supabase.
+Your data is stored on a PostgreSQL database hosted by Supabase.
 Supabase servers are located in the European Union.
 All data is encrypted in transit and at rest.

 We do not sell your data to anyone, ever.
 We share it only with the third-party services required to operate the website: